BirajAd/CPP/README.md

     ./a.out
 ```

-This repo is more about solving problems and learning rather than just leetcode solutions.
+This repo is more about solving problems and learning and not just leet-code, so may not always be perfect.